Trans-Siberian Railway: Demand and design

 The line was divided into seven sections, most or all of which was simultaneously worked on by 62,000 workers.
-With financial support provided by leading European financier, Baron Henri Hottinguer of the Parisian bankers Hottinger & Cie, the total cost estimated at £35 million was raised with the first section (Chelyabinsk to the River Ob) and finished at a cost of £900,000 lower than anticipated.
+With financial support provided by leading European financier, Baron Henri Hottinguer of the Parisian bankers Hottinger & Cie, the total cost estimated at £35 million was raised with the first section (Chelyabinsk to the River Ob) and finished at a cost £900,000 lower than anticipated.
 Railwaymen argued against suggestions to save funds, such as installing ferryboats instead of bridges over the rivers until traffic increased.

 Unlike the rejected private projects that intended to connect the existing cities that required transport, the Trans-Siberian did not have such a priority.
 Thus, to save money and avoid clashes with land owners, it was decided to lay the railway outside the existing cities.
 However, due to the swampy banks of the Ob River near Tomsk (the largest settlement at the time), the idea to construct a bridge was rejected.

 The railway was laid 70 km to the south (instead crossing the Ob at Novonikolaevsk, later renamed Novosibirsk); a dead-end branch line connected with Tomsk, depriving the city of the prospective transit railway traffic and trade.